 Mr. Balsamo also serves as CFO for Miles Howland Education Partners.

-Scott Miller – Senior Vice President Marketing and Enrollment Management.
+Scott Miller – Executive Vice President.
 Scott brings more than ten years of digital marketing and twenty years of entrepreneurial experience to Lumerit Education.
 Scott is responsible for all aspects of student acquisition strategies for both the corporate and consumer markets.

 Scott’s overall experience includes, sales management, digital and social media marketing, customer relationship management applications and customer acquisition conversion metrics.
 Scott joined Lumerit Education in February 2015 and has helped transform the overall enrollment, marketing methodologies and metrics as well as branding of the company.

 Liza joins the Lumerit Education senior leadership team responsible for creating an excellent student experience while driving top line revenue for both consumer and corporate sales divisions.